9 Essentials of Steward Leadership Development for Engaged Teams

 I’ve found that steward leadership results in engaged teams who are invested in the organization’s mission, vision, and values.

-Unfortunately, this is a challenging concept to grasp.
-Leaders tend to assume a controlling role over their employees – as if workers are a form of capital to be shaped as the company desires.
+Unfortunately, this concept is challenging to grasp.
+Leaders tend to assume a controlling role over their employees as if workers are a form of capital to be shaped as the company desires.

 You can’t just throw money at disengaged teams and expect them to suddenly become productive.
 Studies show that 60% of workers will consider leaving a position if they feel their work isn’t captivating enough.

-Steward leaders, on the other hand, invest in both the financial and emotional well-being of their employees.
+Steward leaders, on the other hand, invest in both their employees’ financial and emotional well-being.

 Stewards care about the lives and hearts of their crew outside the office walls.

-When workers feel valued and respected instead of alienated and reduced to a financial figure, an amazing synergy happens: those team members become the stewards of the organization’s mission, values, and vision.
+When workers feel valued and respected rather than alienated and reduced to a financial figure, an amazing synergy occurs: those team members become stewards of the organization’s mission, values, and vision.

 What is Stewardship in Leadership Development?